cloudquery/docs/docs/developers/sdk/testing.md

 - The resource table and all it's children tables are deleted from PostgreSQL to work with a clean state.
 - CloudQuery SDK is fetching the resource, transforming and loading it into PostgreSQL.
-- For each resource table (and it's children) CloudQuery is reading all the rows and checking that
+- For each resource table (and it's children) CloudQuery reads all the rows and checks that
     - Each table has at least one row available unless `IgnoreInTests` is defined in the `Table`.
     - Each column has data which means the default or custom column resolver worked (unless skipped with `IgnoreInTests` on the `Column`).